Recipes About winners Food Frenzy Reviews Advertising DIY and Crafts

 Try topped with low fat cream cheese for a more protein packed treat.

-I covered only 1/2 in the nuts as I was not sure of allergies or the texture on a whole muffin top.
+I covered only 1/2of the Pumpkin Muffins with the nuts as I was not sure of allergies or the texture on a whole muffin top.
 Next time I might consider adding a few chocolate chips for variety, it is a cooking light recipe.
 The kids each had 2 muffins each so I would consider it a success.

 • 3 1/3 cups all-purpose flour (i used 1/2 whole wheat flour)